comunica/website/pages/docs/1_query/1_getting_started/4_query_browser_app.md

 ---
 title: 'Querying in a JavaScript browser app'
-description: 'Execute SPARQL queries from within your client-side browser application using the JavaScript API'
+description: 'Execute SPARQL queries from within your client-side browser application using the JavaScript API.'
 ---

 Comunica can run in both [Node.js JavaScript applications](/docs/query/getting_started/query_app/),